+7.4.6 Safety Net Cancellation

-(4) If the REP wants to cancel a safety-net move in, it must notify the TDSP at the TDSP e-mail address indicated in Table 4a above.
+(1) If the REP wants to cancel a safety-net move in, it must notify the TDSP at the TDSP e-mail address indicated in Table 3 above.
 If the REP does not notify the TDSP of a cancellation, the TDSP will complete the Move-In Request, and the REP will be responsible for the Customer’s consumption and all applicable discretionary charges.

-(a) The REP’s e-mail notification must follow the format outlined above in the following sections:

-(i) Paragraph (1) of Section 7.4.1.2, Standard Move In Safety-Net Spreadsheet Format and Timing; or

-(ii) Paragraph (1) of Section 7.4.1.3, Priority Move In Safety-Net Spreadsheet Format and Timing; and

-(iii) Paragraph (2) of this Section 7.4.1.4.

-(b) If a REP cancels a safety-net move in on the requested date, the TDSP may charge the REP a trip charge in accordance with TDSP tariffs for canceling the safety-net move in.
+(a) If a REP cancels a safety-net move in on the requested date, the TDSP may charge the REP a trip charge in accordance with TDSP tariffs for canceling the safety-net move in.

-(c) If the TDSP has already completed the standard move in and it is too late to cancel, the REP must initiate a MarkeTrak issue to return the Premise to the original status.
+(b) If the TDSP has already completed the Safety-Net Move In, the REP must initiate a MarkeTrak issue to return the Premise to its original status.

+7.4.7 Transactional Reconciliation

+Per PUCT Subst.
+R25.487, the CR shall ensure that the 814_16, Move In Request is submitted to ERCOT on or before the 5th Business Day after submitting the Move In through the Safety Net Process.

-(5) The REP must submit an 814_16, Move In Request, to ERCOT and note the BGN02 on the safety-net spreadsheet that is sent to the TDSP.
+The REP shall submit an 814_16, Move In Request, to ERCOT and note the BGN02 on the safety-net spreadsheet that is sent to the TDSP.

-(a) If the 814_16 transaction that corresponds with the safety-net Move-In Request is rejected by ERCOT with an 814_17, Move In Reject Response, the REP must resubmit the transaction by the next Business Day.
 All resubmitted 814_16 transactions must use the same requested date as submitted with the original safety-net spreadsheet.
 The REP shall submit a MarkeTrak issue after not receiving a response from ERCOT on the 814_16 transaction within 48 hours.

-(b) If a subsequent 814_16 transaction is accepted by ERCOT, the REP must update the TDSP with the latest BGN02 for its safety-net ESI ID.

-(i) All updates must reference the original Move-In Request date.

-(ii) The update e-mail must be in the format outlined in Sections 7.4.1.2 and 7.4.1.3.

 7.6.3.3 Competing Orders

 (1) All TDSPs will Complete Unexecutable a DNP request when the requested date is greater than or equal to the scheduled date of a Pending switch or move in.
 When a DNP request is received with a requested date that is prior to the scheduled date of a switch or move in, the DNP requests will be scheduled.
 DNP requests carried over to the next Retail Business Day may not be worked due to competing orders and will be Completed Unexecutable.
-See Table 3, Competing Orders – Move In, below.

 (a) Move in - In order to re-energize a Premise that has been disconnected, the new CR of Record’s move in will energize the Customer’s Premise and will be subject to applicable fees per TDSP tariffs.